xubingyue/snackis/README.md

 ![decrypt example](images/decrypt.png?raw=true)

 #### Sending Invites
 Type ```invite``` in the reader and press ```Return``` to open the invite form.
-Snackis will sent an email containing your public key to the specified address.
-Try it with your own address to get an idea of how it works.
+Snackis will send an email containing your public key to the specified address.
+The easiest way to see how it works is to try with your own address.

 ![invite example](images/invite.png?raw=true)